 The clothes you wear when hiking can make a huge difference.
 Try to avoid dark colors and jeans (I know I’m known for wearing jeans shorts on shorter hikes, but to my defense, they are worn out and comfy, and super short, so I don’t notice the effect of jeans in hot weather.)

 Instead, use light colors and lightweight material that dries quickly.
 It is also a great alternative to get hiking clothes with UV protection.
-Whether you like to wear long pants and long sleeves or shorts and a tank top, it is up to you what makes you most comfortable.

 Personally, I prefer to wear as little as possible, but again, I’m more exposed to the direct sun.
 I don’t get an easy sunburn, and if you do, you might consider covering up a little bit more.